Promote health for all through a healthy environment.

 - Environmental risk assessment

-However, nanotechnology may also present unintended health risks or changes to the environment.
+However, nanotechnology may also present unintended health risks or changes to the environment.6

 The Built Environment

-Features of the built environment appear to impact human health-influencing behaviors, physical activity patterns, social networks, and access to resources.6
+Features of the built environment appear to impact human health—influencing behaviors, physical activity patterns, social networks, and access to resources.7

 Exposure to Unknown Hazards

-Finally, every year, hundreds of new chemicals are introduced to the U.S. market.
-It is presumed that some of these chemicals may present new, unexpected challenges to human health, and, therefore, their safety should be evaluated prior to release.
+Every year, hundreds of new chemicals are introduced to the U.S. market.
+It is presumed that some of these chemicals may present new, unexpected challenges to human health, and their safety should be evaluated prior to release.

 These cross-cutting issues are not yet understood well enough to inform the development of systems for measuring and tracking their impact.
 Further exploration is warranted.
 The environmental health landscape will continue to evolve and may present opportunities for additional research, analysis, and monitoring.